ObserveRTC/schemas/npm-lib/README.md

-ssrc (**Mandatory**) | The RTP SSRC field trackId | The id of the track peerConnectionId |  The unique generated identifier of the peer connection the inbound audio track belongs to rtpStreamId | The id of the RTP stream connected to a remote media unit (such as an SFU) packetsSent | The total number of packets sent on the corresponded synchronization source bytesSent | The total number of bytes sent on the corresponded synchronization source rtxSsrc | If RTX is negotiated as a separate stream, this is the SSRC of the RTX stream that is associated with this stream's ssrc.
+ssrc (**Mandatory**) | The RTP SSRC field trackId | The id of the track peerConnectionId |  The unique generated identifier of the peer connection the inbound audio track belongs to sfuStreamId | The id of the SFU stream this track is related to packetsSent | The total number of packets sent on the corresponded synchronization source bytesSent | The total number of bytes sent on the corresponded synchronization source rtxSsrc | If RTX is negotiated as a separate stream, this is the SSRC of the RTX stream that is associated with this stream's ssrc.